raisingthefloor/morphic-api-server/Documentation/DBSecurity.md

     $ openssl enc -aes-256-cbc -k foo12345 -P -md sha1 | grep key
     key=8EF43BBD8D0ED60EFAD0CBC00BBE8DEB2792C2FC55DAB8888129E33EBB1FE4FF

+The hashing key is generated like this:

+    $ openssl rand -hex 16

 ##### Naming

 A good name for the key is the date it was created, though it can be anything that makes